marykamau2/portfolio/README.md

+# PROJECT NAME
-# Portfolio
+ Portfolio
-#### This is a simple HTML.
-CSS project about myself.
-2021
-####
 ## Developer
-By Mary Kamau
+ Mary Kamau
 ## Description
-This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
+This is a simple html,css project about myself.
 ## Setup/Installation Requirements
 * Clone the repo
 ```